yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

    :align: center

 After the link break, the clocks are synchronized to the hot-standby master's time.

+.. note:: The two charts above are exactly the same as the charts for Time Domain 0 and 2 in the Link Failure of Master Clock section, because there is no difference between the two cases in time synchronization and the scheduled link break.
+The difference is in which one is the active time domain.

 The next chart displays the clock drift of the active clock in all nodes: